marcossanhudo/marcossanhudo/README.md

 Versão portuguesa (Brasil) mais abaixo

 ## English (United States)
-Hi, my name is Marcos, and I'm a software developper.
-I am a software engineering student living in Brazil, and I'm trying to become full-stack.
+Hi, my name is Marcos, and I'm a software developper living in Brazil.
+I am a software engineering student, and I'm trying to become full-stack.
 ### Development technologies
 #### I have more robust experiences with
 - Java